anthonyriggi/permanent-word/README.md

 Permanent Word is a lightweight, static Scripture reader with local text integrity verification.

-The current version imports the **New Testament** from a tracked Project Gutenberg KJV source file, generates one JSON file per chapter, and verifies the text using SHA-256 hashes.
+The current version imports the **full KJV Bible** from a tracked Project Gutenberg source file, generates one JSON file per chapter, and verifies the text using SHA-256 hashes.

 No framework.
 No backend.